 The group was able to articulate the problem domain, map the customer journey, and align key initiatives to develop a tangible plan backed by an understanding of their resourcing needs and reporting metrics.
-According to O’Neill, “we discovered that self-organising teams empowered to develop and design created additional value for our business.”
+According to the General Manager, “we discovered that self-organising teams empowered to develop and design created additional value for our business.”

 In the subsequent months, Elabor8’s agile coach worked within the Customer Experience team to deliver baseline training in Scrum and Kanban practices and co-create a physical Kanban board and other visualisations.